-Downtown turns into one big celebration on June 21, with the Solstice Festival & Hero Games, an Anchorage Downtown Partnership, Ltd. Production, taking over Fourth Avenue and Town Square.
+Downtown turns into one big celebration on June 20, with the Solstice Festival & Hero Games, an Anchorage Downtown Partnership, Ltd. Production, taking over Fourth Avenue and Town Square.
 Artists, musicians and other performers transform Fourth Avenue into a party.
+The Children’s Rainbow Factory, which includes puppet shows, a kayak pool, and giant sandbox, just to name a few!
 Nearby, the city’s firefighters, police and military units test their mettle in skills competitions at the Hero Games.
 Events like a stretcher carry race and ladder rescue mirror the jobs of a first responder.

 The Path to Fun